friendlyarm/sd-fuse_h3/README.md

 *Notes: The OS name is the same as the directory name, it is written in the script so it cannot be renamed.*

 * debian-bookworm-core
+* debian-jessie
+* eflasher
+* friendlycore
-* ubuntu-noble-core
+* friendlycore-focal
 * friendlycore-jammy
-* friendlycore-focal
-* friendlycore
 * friendlywrt
-* debian-jessie
+* ubuntu-noble-core

 To build an SD card image for friendlycore-jammy, for example like this: